Skip to content

 Firewall Settings

-You need to take the following TCP ports in mind when configuring your firewall (the ports may change depending on your ejabberd configuration):
+You need to take the following ports in mind when configuring your firewall.
+The ports may change depending on your ejabberd configuration.
+Most of them are TCP ports, except the explicitely mentioned ones:

 Port Description